freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

     Copy ``~/Persistent/.securedrop/torrc_additions`` to a place like
     your desktop.
 You'll need these old values for the following step.

-Re-install Securedrop with ``cd ~/Persistent/securedrop/tails_files && sudo ./install.sh``.
+Re-install the Securedrop Tails configuration with ``cd ~/Persistent/securedrop/tails_files && sudo ./install.sh``.
 Once completed, test your access to the Document Interface, and, if you're a Secure Drop admin, test your ssh connection to the application and monitor servers.

 .. |Migrate Data 1| image:: images/backup_and_migrate/migrate_data_2.png
 .. |Migrate Data 2| image:: images/backup_and_migrate/migrate_data_1.png